American Yellow Fly Agaric

 Description

 American Yellow Fly Agaric is a large, conspicuous, yellow variety of one of the most recognizable mushrooms in the world.
-It is widespread in North America, common in northeastern United States, and not uncommon in Minnesota.
+It occurs in the United States from Maine to Maryland, west to Minnesota and Indiana, and south along the Appalachian Mountains to North Carolina.
+It also occurs across southern Canada from Nova Scotia to Alberta.
+It is not uncommon in Minnesota.
 It occurs in coniferous, deciduous, or mixed woodlands, woodland edges, and among planted trees.
 It is found from June to November, solitary, scattered, in groups, or in fairy rings, on the ground under pine, spruce, fir, aspen, or birch trees.
 It is mycorrhizal, obtaining its nutrients from the rootlets of a tree while facilitating greater absorption of nutrients from the soil by the tree.

 When it first appears the fruiting body is egg-shaped, completely enclosed in a protective membrane (universal veil).
 As the mushroom expands the universal veil breaks, forming 2 to 4 concentric rings of scales at the base of the stalk.
 Another protective membrane (partial veil) extends from the margin of the cap to the stalk and covers the gills.
 At maturity, the partial veil breaks away leaving a persistent ring or collar of tissue at the middle or near the top of the stalk.
 The ring is fragile, whitish, often with a yellowish edge, and sometimes the edges appear torn or toothed.